ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/end-of-semester-deliverables.md

 3. Final Project & Annotated Bibliography, Self-Assessment, Native Files
 6. Letter to Next Cohort

-### In the course Google Drive folder, Climate & Design Spring 2020, find the subfolder with your name.
+### In the course Google Drive folder, Park Over Plastic, find the subfolder with your name.
 Fill your folder

 with the following files